isotoma/linkedin-cognito-openid-wrapper/README.md

 Tests are provided with [Jest](https://jestjs.io/) using [`chai`'s `expect`](http://www.chaijs.com/api/bdd/), included by a shim based on [this blog post](https://medium.com/@RubenOostinga/combining-chai-and-jest-matchers-d12d1ffd0303).

-[Pact](http://pact.io) consumer tests for the GitHub API connection are provided in `src/github.pact.test.js`.
-There is currently no provider validation performed.

 #### Private key

 The private key used to make ID tokens is stored in `./jwtRS256.key` once